Last Updated on: 5th October 2023, 02:56 pm

 Tortoises have a hard outer shell, not just scales like most reptiles.
-They’re born with shells that increase in size to accommodate their age-related growth and physical development.
+They’re born with shells that increase in size to accommodate their age-related growth and development.

 No, a tortoise can’t survive without its shell.
 Their bones, nerves, blood vessels, and muscles are fused to their shells, so shell loss or removal would kill a tortoise because it’s part of its skeletal structure.

 The shell is strong and can heal from breakage, but being dropped from a height and bad falls can cause permanent damage.
-A tortoise’s well-being is reliant on the structural integrity of its shell.
+A tortoise’s well-being is reliant on the structural integrity of the shell.

 Are Tortoises Born with Their Shells?